Albin-Willman/board-games/README.md

 ## Vision

 This is a small web app where you could play board games.
-The first games implemented
+The first games implemented are tic tac toe and Quarto.

+Te goal is to make it easy to develop and add games as I go and try to build a framework for developing reasonable game AIs.

+Maybe provide a interface for people to develop their own AIs to the games.

 ## Testing